pragmatical/c2clearn/README.md

 # c2clearn

 Code2College Android Development Class Example Application, instructions on usage below.
+The application is written in Kotlin using Firebase for backend.
+The example application provides functionality to:
+- Register - using Firebase Authentication and Firebase Real Time Database
+- Authenticate - using Firebase Authentication
+- Create Posts - using Firebase Real Time Database
+- Update Profile - including a profile picture using Firebase Real Time Database and Firebase Storage

 ## 1. Fork, clone repo and create project from cloned repo
 1. Download and install [Android Studio](https://developer.android.com/studio)